 Rubber Waffle Rug Pads

-Rubber waffle rug pads can be purchased online or in the home furnishings or home improvements sections of large retailers.
-The pads are thin and usually sold pre-cut for common area-rug sizes.
-They are easy to install, affordable, and help keep rugs in place on hard surface floors.
+Rubber waffle rug pads can be purchased online or in the home furnishings or home improvement sections of large retailers.
+The pads are thin and usually sold pre-cut for common area rug sizes.
+They are easy to install, are affordable, and help keep rugs in place on hard surface floors.

 However, they do not add much padding to the rug and lose their "gripping quality" quickly as dust and dirt accumulate in the open grid pattern.
 They can even damage some floor finishes.